ilovehackathons/rust-learning-projects/README.md

-# The Rust Programming Language Book Project
+# The Rust Programming Language Book Projects
 As I go through the book, I'm putting all my code here.
 ## Commands
 ### rustc/other